scotthowson/ROG-STRIX-Z790-A-GAMING-WIFI-Intel-i9-13900k-RX-6800-XT-OpenCore-1.0.2/README.md

    - https://github.com/b00t0x/CpuTopologyRebuild/releases [^7]

 > [!NOTE]
-> After editing anything in your config, it is best to reset your NVRAM. [^8]
+> For optimal results following any configuration edits, it is recommended to perform an NVRAM reset. [^8]

 ## BIOS：